superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 So if you always want to keep Wood in your Backpack, lock the slot it's in, and Smart Push will leave it alone.
 ![Locked Backpack Slots](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/locked_slots_backpack.jpg)
 This is my Backpack top row from a current game.
 None of these items will be bulk moved out of the Backpack, whether using the game *Move All* or *Move and Fill* buttons, or using Smart Push.
-The 62 Polymers is not locked, so they can be moved is if there is a storage somewhere that already has some Polymers in it.
+The 62 Polymers is not locked, so they can be moved.

 ## Overflow from Smart Push
 **Example 1:** You have 10 Water to push, and there is a Crate that has 9 Water and also an empty slot, then the result after bulk transferring the Water is that the Crate not has a slot with 10 Water and another slot with 9 Water.
 The extra water overflowed to that Crate's empty slot because it had room.